A Gold Standard Dataset for the Reviewer Assignment Problem: Data collection pipeline

 \section{Data collection pipeline}

 In this section, we describe the process of data collection.
-This work was performed under the approval of the Institutional Review Board (IRB) of Carnegie Mellon University.
+This work was performed under the approval of an Institutional Review Board (IRB).

-\paragraph{Gold standard data} In this study, we aim to collect a dataset of self-evaluations of reviewers' expertise that satisfies two desiderata: \begin{enumerate}[leftmargin=25pt, itemsep=0pt, topsep=1pt, label={(D\arabic*})] \item The dataset should comprise evaluations of expertise for papers participants read to a reasonable extent. \item The dataset should be released publicly without disclosing any sensitive information. \end{enumerate}
+\paragraph{Gold standard data} In this study, we aim to collect a dataset of self-evaluations of reviewers' expertise that satisfies two desiderata: \begin{enumerate}[leftmargin=25pt, itemsep=0pt, topsep=1pt, label={(D\arabic*})] \item The dataset should comprise evaluations of expertise for papers participants read to a reasonable extent. \item The dataset should be released publicly without disclosing any sensitive information. \item We want the dataset to comprise experts' ratings of their own expertise rather than people judging other peoples' expertise. \end{enumerate} Now, there are a few natural approaches one could consider to collect a dataset.
+For instance, one could consider data from the bidding process which may be publicly released (or at least a subset of it~\citealp{Shah_2022_randomizedtransparency}) but this will violate desideratum 1.
+An approach to satisfy desideratum 1 would be to observe that reviewers do read assigned papers at a conference and then release that data; however, one cannot release information about who reviewed which papers and hence this approach cannot satisfy desideratum 2.
+In order to satisfy both 1 and 2, we could ask researchers to provide their opinions on the goodness of match between a set of papers and potential reviewers~\citep{mimno07topicbased}, but this will violate desideratum 3 and may also violate desideratum 1.

-Let us now discuss our approach to recruiting participants and obtaining accurate estimates of their expertise in reviewing papers included in the dataset.
+We thus took an approach in this paper that satisfies all three desiderata: asking researchers to provide their expertise levels for papers they have read.
+More specifically, researchers are asked to provide a list of papers they have read and provide a rating/ranking of these papers according to their own expertise for reviewing them.
+We now discuss our data collection procedure in more detail.

-\paragraph{Participant recruiting} We recruited participants using a combination of several channels that are typically employed to recruit reviewers for computer science conferences: \begin{itemize}[leftmargin=20pt, itemsep=0pt, topsep=5pt] \item \textit{Mailing lists.} First, we sent recruiting emails to relevant mailing lists of several universities and research departments of companies
+\paragraph{Participant recruiting} We recruited participants using a combination of several channels that are typically employed to recruit reviewers for computer science conferences: \begin{itemize}[leftmargin=20pt, itemsep=0pt, topsep=5pt] \item \textit{Mailing lists.} First, we sent recruiting emails to relevant mailing lists of several universities and research departments of companies.